-The Purchasing Managers' Index® (or PMI®) surveys are monthly surveys of carefully selected companies which provide an advancare now available for over and countries and also for key regions including the eurozone.
+The Purchasing Managers' Index® (or PMI®) surveys are monthly surveys of carefully selected companies which provide an advancare now available for over 30 countries and also for key regions including the eurozone.
 They are the most closely-watched business surveys in the world, favoured by central banks, financial markets and business decision makers for their ability to provide up-to-date, accurate and often unique monthly indicators of economic trends.
-To learn more go to www.markit.com/product/pmi
+To learn more go to up water market are financial markets. to www.markit.com/product/pmi